second-state/wasm-learning/faas/yolo-tflite/README.md

 ```

 # Option 2
-## AOT
+## AOT - compile only

-We set up node to create an AOT executable which we execute via WasmEdge like this
+We set up node to create an AOT executable

 ```javascript
 // Import file system library